Prehistoric Armenia: Paleolithic

 The Armenian Highlands have been settled by human groups from the Lower Paleolithic to modern days.
 The first human traces are supported by the presence of Acheulean tools, generally close to the obsidian outcrops more than 1 million years ago.
 Middle and Upper Paleolithic settlements have also been identified such as at the Hovk 1 cave and the Trialetian culture.

 The most recent and important excavation is at the Nor Geghi 1 Stone Age site in the Hrazdan river valley.
 Thousands of 325,000 year-old artifacts may indicate that this stage of human technological innovation occurred intermittently throughout the Old World, rather than spreading from a single point of origin (usually hypothesized to be Africa), as was previously thought.

 Neolithic

 The sites of Aknashen and Aratashen in the Ararat plain region are believed to belong to the Neolithic period.
 The Mestamor archaeological site, located to the southwest of Armenian village of Taronik in the Armavir Province, also shows evidence of settlement starting from the Neolithic era.

+The name 'Armenia' is written for the first time in history in the 24th-23rd centuries B.C. in the Mesopotamian cuneiform inscriptions in the form 'Armani', while in the text of the same period discovered in Ebla (Syria) Armenia is called 'Armi'.

 The Shulaveri-Shomu culture of the central Transcaucasus region is one of the earliest known prehistoric cultures in the area, carbon-dated to roughly 6000 - 4000 BC.
 The Shulaveri-Shomu culture in the area was succeeded by the Bronze Age Kura-Araxes culture, dated to the period of ca. 3400 - 2000 BC.